 (in alphabetical order, picked by Olive Oil expert Tom Mueller)

 - California Olive Ranch – grown in super high density groves in northern California.
 Available at a wide range of stores throughout the US.
 Note that their Limited Reserve is the highest-quality oil, unfiltered and from olives picked during the first 2 weeks of harvest.

-- Cobram Estate – extra virgin olive oil from a range of cultivars, grown in Australia.
+- Cobram Estate – extra virgin olive oil from a range of cultivators, grown in Australia.
 Also available in USA and Canada.

 - Corto Olive – good, fresh super-high-density arbequina oil available at Costco.

 - Costco Kirkland Toscano – Kirkland is the Costco store brand.
 Kirkland Organic EVO is not good, but the Toscano signature oil is the real deal.

 - Di-Lusso Estate – Located in NSW Mudgee, Australia, this is my local supplier.
 I know the farmer, the owner, the quality is awesome!!
 This cold-pressed, extra virgin organic olive oil has high nutrient value, high anti-oxidant effect, and is used in Vital Veda Baby Massage Oil.